chriskish19/lol.blocks.engine/README.md

 <li>The graphics api will be dx11 and the base api will be win32.</li>
 <li>Use an editor to write the script.
 I would use vscode since it has powershell built in.
 Then launch a custom cmdlet written for lol.blocks.engine.core.</li>
 <li>Ill write all the powershell classes needed as modules that will get included into the main script.</li>
+<li>everything is from scratch and im only one guy give this 5-8 years atleast.